cFischi/cFish/z_git-flo/laptop-sync-instructions.md

 ### After Making Changes
 1. Press `Ctrl+Alt+K` to push changes to GitHub
-2. Enter a commit message when prompted
+2. Enter a commit message when prompted (or leave blank for auto-generated timestamp message)
 3. Wait for confirmation: "Success!
 Changes pushed to GitHub."
 4. Remember to press `Ctrl+Alt+L` on your other computer before working there